 Postural discomfort and the consequent aches and pains result from the effort to view the monitor when it is set at the wrong place in relation to the operator's position.
 Two factors come into play: viewing angle and viewing distance.
-Viewing angle refers to the degree above or below an imaginary horizontal line at the level of the viewer's eyes and the centre of the object being looked at; in case of a computer work it is the centre of the screen. - See Figure 1.
-Viewing distance refers to the space between the operator's eyes and the screen. - See Figure 1.
-Clearly these factors are critical for correct placement of a computer monitor.
+Viewing angle refers to the degree above or below an imaginary horizontal line at the level of the viewer's eyes and the centre of the object being looked at; in case of a computer work it is the centre of the screen (see Figure 1).
+Viewing distance refers to the space between the operator's eyes and the screen (see Figure 1).
 A poor angle leads to postural (neck and shoulders) discomfort, while the wrong distance can contribute to eyestrain.

 The existing guidelines and recommendations on both viewing angle and particularly on viewing distance differ, sometimes significantly from one another.
 For this reason they should not be taken as a commandment "carved in stone" but merely as guidelines.
 As such, they can be used as a starting point for tailoring any given situation.

-Researchers agree that at rest, the eyes naturally assume a straightforward (see Figure 2) and downward cast (see Figure 1) - a normal line of sight.
+Researchers agree that at rest, the eyes naturally assume a straightforward and downward cast (see Figure 1) line of sight.
 How far downwards, however, is not clear.
 Experimental findings range from about 15 degrees to almost 30 degrees.
 People engaged in visually demanding tasks limit their downward eye movements to about half of the whole available range of 60 degrees.

 Numerous field studies among people doing intense visual work indicate that looking upwards (above the horizontal) is tiring.
 On the other hand, looking downwards, that is, lower than 15 degrees below the horizontal, was not reported as particularly fatiguing.
-This finding allows one to extend the visual zone downward by another 15 degrees (an acceptable visual zone) for a total of 45 degrees.
-See Figure 3.
+This finding allows one to extend the visual zone downward by another 15 degrees (an acceptable visual zone) for a total of 45 degrees (see Figure 2).

-Occasionally monitors are placed on top of the computing module commonly called CPU.
-A monitor located that high is a source of discomfort and, in the long run, can cause musculoskeletal problems in the neck and shoulder area.
-At a workstation where the desk and chair heights are properly adjusted, the monitor should be placed at the same level as the keyboard.
+- Occasionally, desktop monitors are placed on top of the hard case or computer processing unit.
+A monitor located at a high height is a source of discomfort and, in the long run, can cause musculoskeletal problems in the neck and shoulder area.
 The fact that discomfort caused by a monitor which is too high (above the horizontal) is worse than one which is slightly too low (below an acceptable visual zone) should be kept in mind while arranging a monitor at any workstation.

-When using a larger monitor (17", 19" or larger) or one that is oriented to the "portrait" position, make sure that the top of the screen is not at a level higher than the operator's eye.
+- When using a tall monitor or one that is oriented to the "portrait" position, make sure that the top of the screen is not at a level higher than the operator's eye.

-Looking at far distances does not cause eyestrain - it is the muscular effort required to focus on objects at close distances that strains the eyes.
+Looking at far distances does not cause eyestrain - it is the muscular effort required to focus on objects at close distances that strains the eyes, espeically in low lighting.
 The distinction between "far distance" and "close distance" is never "razor sharp".
 It is not only individual but it also can change over time, for example, due to age.